SiliconWit/mechanics-of-materials/README.md

 ## 📄 License

 This educational content is available under the MIT License.
-See [LICENSE](../../../../LICENSE) for details.

 ---